bootstraponline/angular_webdriver/docs/overview.md

 - **Protractor.debugger** - Injects client side scripts into
   window.clientSideScripts for debugging.

-## Protractor Locators
+## Supported Protractor Locators

-Supported Protractor Locators.
-Note these work just like the standard locators.
+Note these work the same as standard locators.
 You can find a single element (find_element), multiple elements (find_elements), and the finders are chainable (finding elements from a parent element).

 - **binding** - `driver.find_element(:binding, 'slowHttpStatus')`

-Not yet supported locators:
+## Unsupported Protractor Locators

+These locators are on the roadmap for implementation.

 - **findRepeaterRows**
 - **findAllRepeaterRows**